d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/04_nfs_support.md

 # nfs support

-As a developer, move files between the target machine and local host is a common operation.
-For QEMU, there is no ssh server running inside (of course, you may install one and configure it properly); Moving files both side is an urgent requirement for development process.
+As a developer, moving files between the target machine and the local host is a common operation, especially during the process of development and debugging.
+However, for QEMU guests, there is no such ssh server running inside that is used for syncing files to and from guests.

-To solve this problem, using NFS is a simple and grace solution.
-Running the NFS server on your development host, and mount it in QEMU virtual machine is fairly simple.
-That no any tool need to be installed in QEMU, makes life fast and easy.
+To this problem, NFS is a simple and grace solution.
+Running an NFS server on your development host and mounting the NFS filesystem in QEMU virtual machine is fairly simple.
+That no tool needs to be installed in QEMU guests makes life fast and easy.

 # Setup NFS server on host

-Install NFS server on Ubuntu/Debian host by running apt command:
+Install NFS server on an Ubuntu/Debian host by running the `apt-get` command:

+For Ubuntu:

 ```bash
 sudo apt-get install nfs-kernel-server
 ```

-For other Linux distributions, consult the manual for help.

 For Fedora:

 ```bash
 sudo dnf -y install nfs-utils
 sudo systemctl enable --now rpcbind nfs-server
 ```
+For other Linux distributions, consult the manual for help.

-Setup NFS server to export working directory:
+Setup NFS server to export a working directory:

 ```bash
 sudo bash -c "echo \